 Data files contain the spectral measurements of small areas on the nucleus or in the coma, calibrated in radiance; they also include the main instrumental parameters for each spectrum.
 Geometry files contain related information, in particular coordinates and illumination angles provided at spectrum level.
 Geometry was computed with the latest SPICE kernels available at the end of the mission.

-On-line data quicklook is available via the APERICubes tool.
-APERICubes will receive data sent as “VIRTIS PDS cubes” from the portal menus.
-It will plot and extract images and spectra, and can send the results to specialized VO tools (CASSIS or SPLAT-VO for spectra, Aladin or ds9 for images; this is based on intermediate fits files with minimum headers – do not store these products).
+On-line quicklook is available via the APERICubes tool.
+APERICubes will receive data sent as “VIRTIS PDS cubes” from the VESPA portal menus.
+It will extract and plot images and spectra, and can send the results to specialized VO tools (CASSIS or SPLAT-VO for spectra, Aladin or ds9 for images; this is based on intermediate fits files with minimum headers – do not store these products).

 VO tools can also plot elaborated data at spectrum level:

-• Because of the irregular shape of 67P, few imaging tools are suitable for display at the surface, beyond simple maps using the degenerated longitude / latitude system (in which several disconnected regions are overplotted on the same area of the map).
+• Because of the irregular shape of 67P, few imaging tools are suitable for display at the surface, beyond simple maps using the degenerated longitude / latitude system (in which several disconnected regions overplot on the same area of the map).

-• However, the geometry cubes also provide the 3D coordinates of each spectrum on a shape model, which is therefore embedded in the data (the dataset uses the Osiris shape model 7 SPC, SHAP7 v1.8).
-TOPCAT can use these coordinates to display data on the nucleus in 3D, see Fig. 3.
+• However, the extended geometry cubes also provide the 3D coordinates of each spectrum on a shape model, which is therefore embedded in the data.
+TOPCAT can use these coordinates to display data on the nucleus in 3D (Fig. 3).
+Paraview is also helpful for 3D plots but requires specifically prepared files.

 A tutorial is available to illustrate data handling of VIRTIS VVEx cubes in VO tools, which is partly adapted to the Rosetta model.